What bedrooms can teach you about minimalist design

 This is actually what we do with our fabrics: nothing in their construction is there that doesn’t need to be, and they’ve been designed from the onset to be simple but in no way boring.
 The craft of their construction is incredibly important to FibreGuard as a whole, because when the fabrics are in their final, approved FibreGuard stage, there’s no room to add fluff or trimmings to cover any mistakes.

-We’ll end this post with Gemma’s thoughts on minimalism and what this means for FibreGuard:
+We’ll end this post with Gemma Power’s thoughts on minimalism and what this means for FibreGuard:

 If you’re interested in learning more about different decor styles, check us out on Instagram!
-Also, take a look at our fabrics testing page too, to learn more about the craft involved in the construction of top-class textiles.
+Also, take a look at our sustainability committment, to learn more about our dedication to a better future for our people and our planet.